Where and When was Lawrence born?

 The Births and Burials records at the OIOC have no information on Lawrence.
 But he was probably born somewhere between 1770 and 1775, estimated from his marriage to Mary Lowis in 1794 and that he was a working for the Board of Revenue in 1789 as an assistant and in 1793 as an Examiner, probably not a job for someone less than 16?
 His marriage has him down as "Inhabitant", which implies that he was in India for some period.
 Also from the list of Europeans in Bengal (IOR/O/5/26) we know that he was in Bengal from at least 1787.
 Whether he was elsewhere in India before this we do not know.

 From the letters sent by Lawrence from Limerick in 1821 / 1822 trying to sell his commission we have to conclude that either he or his father was from there.
-Along with the 1814 Letter (see below) from Limerick, the inevitable conclusion is that he or at least his family were from Limerick
+Along with the 1814 Letter (see below) from Limerick, the inevitable conclusion is that he or at least his family had some connection to Limerick

 Who was Lawrence's father?

 We have no information from the summary of the marriage in the India Office Records, nor anything in the military records where we would normally find birth information.
 It is fairly safe to assume that the fact that he obtained a commission in the British Army even though there was no purchase, he would have to have come from a family with some money if nothing else to have the influence to obtain a commission.

 There is a tantalising reference in the War Office: Secretary-at-War, Out-letters (PRO/WO4/516 p 497) which contain letters sent from the War Office relating to the purchase of commissions (amongst other things).